 Funds are to be used for educational initiatives in the state of Ohio that work to promote infant safe sleep practices and increase public awareness regarding the impact of sleep-related infant deaths, and ways to reduce these incidences.
-The mini-grant awards will not exceed $500.
-The deadline to apply is September 13, 2017 with projects taking place between October 1 – November 30, 2017.
+The mini-grant awards do not exceed $500.

-This program is made possible through the longstanding, continuous support from seven families who hold annual fundraising events in memory of their babies.
-The Baby 1st Network appreciates and recognizes these families and their annual events; Nolan P. Fisher Golf Outing, Corbin Hastings Memorial Day Ride/Run, Laura Elizabeth Pease Memorial Golf Outing, Brianna Dawn Tully Memorial Golf Outing, SIDS Golf Benefit, Justin Prestage Golf Outing and Auction and the Grant’s SIDS 5k Run/Walk.
+This program is made possible through the longstanding, continuous support from several families who hold annual fundraising events in memory of their babies.
+The Baby 1st Network appreciates and recognizes these families and their annual events: Nolan P. Fisher Golf Outing, Corbin Hastings Memorial Day Ride/Run, Brianna Dawn Tully Memorial Golf Outing, and the Grant’s SIDS 5k Run/Walk.

 For any questions, please email Dr. Stacy Scott.

 The American Academy of Pediatrics guidelines for infant safe sleep practices:

 - Always place your baby on his or her back for every sleep time.

 - Keep soft objects or loose bedding out of the crib.
 This includes pillows, blankets, and bumper pads.